Duplexe Tchamba

-Duplexe Tchamba Bangou (born 10 July 1998) is a Cameroonian professional footballer who plays as a centre-back for Casa Pia, on loan from Danish Superliga club SønderjyskE.
+Duplexe Tchamba Bangou (born 10 July 1998) is a Cameroonian professional footballer who plays as a centre-back for Liga Portugal club Casa Pia.

 Professional career

 Tchamba was a product of the TAD Sport Academy in Cameroon, and moved to Strasbourg on 22 March 2017.
 He made his professional debut for Strasbourg in a 1–0 Coupe de France win over Grenoble Foot 38 on 16 January 2019.

 After a two-year loan spell at Norwegian club Strømsgodset, Tchamba signed a four-year deal with Danish Superliga club SønderjyskE on 2 July 2021.
 After a season, which for SønderjyskE ended with relegation to the Danish 1st Division, the club confirmed on 1 September 2022, that Tchamba had joined Portuguese club Casa Pia on a season-long loan deal.

+On 10 July 2023, SønderjyskE sold Tchamba to Casa Pia.

 International career

 Tchamba represented Cameroon U20s at the 2017 Africa U-20 Cup of Nations, and the Cameroon U23s in a set of friendlies.
 He debuted with the senior Cameroon national team in a 1–0 friendly win over Nigeria on 4 June 2021.